JLDeee/capstone/README.md

 Why we chose this topic: We all had an interest in gaming and we thought the idea of a gaming partner / gaming oriented dating app would be a fun idea.
 The app would specifically cater towards gamers and allow for gamers from any platform to be able to connect and interact, whether it be just for finding a gaming friend or a romantic partner.

-New Technology: Maybe GreenSock for fun animations.
+New Technology: GreenSock for fun animations and chatbot api to simulate talking to someone you've matched with.